syznq/Roblox/README.md

+# VEZEKK PROPRIETARY SOFTWARE LICENSE
+**Version 2.3.4 - January 2026**

-PROPRIETARY LICENSE - ALL RIGHTS RESERVED
+## LEGAL NOTICE - ALL RIGHTS RESERVED
-Copyright (c) 2026 Vezekk.
+Copyright © 2026 VEZEKK.
 All rights reserved.

-STRICT TERMS OF USE:
+## TERMS AND CONDITIONS

-This github repo and all associated files are the exclusive intellectual property of Vezekk.
+This repository and all associated files, code, documentation, and intellectual property (collectively, the "Software") are the exclusive property of VEZEKK.
+Access to this Software is granted solely under the strict terms outlined herein.

-PROHIBITED ACTIONS:
+### STRICTLY PROHIBITED ACTIVITIES:
-• ANY unauthorized distribution, sharing, or leaking
+- **Distribution or Sharing**: Any unauthorized distribution, sharing, leaking, or transfer of the Software to third parties
-• Reverse engineering, deobfuscation, or decompilation attempts
+- **Reverse Engineering**: Any attempt to decompile, deobfuscate, disassemble, or otherwise reverse engineer the Software
-• Modification, adaptation, or derivative works
+- **Derivative Works**: Creation of modifications, adaptations, or derivative works based on the Software
-• Commercial or non-commercial redistribution
+- **Commercial Use**: Any commercial exploitation, resale, or monetization of the Software
-• Removal of obfuscation or protection mechanisms
+- **Circumvention**: Any attempt to remove, bypass, or disable the Software's protection mechanisms

-ENFORCEMENT:
+### ENFORCEMENT PROVISIONS:
-Violations will result in:
+Violations of these terms will result in immediate and severe consequences, including but not limited to:
-• Immediate license termination
+- Automatic termination of all license rights
-• DMCA takedown requests
+- Submission of DMCA takedown notices
-• Potential legal action for damages
-• Public blacklisting
+- Legal proceedings for damages and injunctive relief
-• IP/HWID bans from all associated services
+- Permanent blacklisting from all VEZEKK services and products

-This github repo is provided "AS IS" with ZERO tolerance for theft.
+- Implementation of hardware and IP-based access restrictions

+### DISCLAIMER OF WARRANTIES:
+THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+VEZEKK DISCLAIMS ALL WARRANTIES INCLUDING BUT NOT LIMITED TO MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.

+### LIMITATION OF LIABILITY:
+IN NO EVENT SHALL VEZEKK BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY ARISING FROM THE SOFTWARE OR ITS USE.

+## ACKNOWLEDGMENT
-By using these scripts, you acknowledge these terms are legally binding.
+By accessing, downloading, or using the Software, you acknowledge that you have read, understood, and agree to be bound by these terms.
+These terms constitute a legally binding agreement between you and VEZEKK.

-NO WARRANTIES PROVIDED.
-USE AT YOUR OWN RISK.
+**SECURITY NOTICE**: This repository is monitored.
+Unauthorized access attempts are logged and may be reported to relevant authorities.